 During lockdown, the daily local walk became a source of singular comfort for many.

 The renewed opportunity to spend recreational time in outdoor arenas became synonymous with healing, akin to the vision of National Parks set out by Dower and Hobhouse back in the 1940s.
 As if to prove the point, when lockdowns were lifted, we saw visitors return at levels never seen before.

-Many visitors congregate on particular, iconic locations, notably the Central Beacons at Storey Arms and Bro’r Sgydau / Waterfall Country at Pontneddfechan.
-Often this means we see visitors accessing in numbers beyond the carrying capacity of the area.
+Many visitors congregate in particular, iconic locations, notably the Central Beacons at Storey Arms and Bro’r Sgydau / Waterfall Country at Pontneddfechan.
+Often, this means we see visitors accessing in numbers beyond the carrying capacity of the area.
 This leads to a range of impacts that are not only detrimental to the quality of the visitor experience but have untold adverse impacts on the host communities, who feel swamped by the enormity of the visitor presence.

 Issues associated with visitor pressure beyond carrying capacity: –

 - Transportation emissions